sbt/junit-interface/README.md

  `--run-listener=<CLASS_NAME>`                | A (user defined) class which extends `org.junit.runner.notification.RunListener`.
 An instance of this class is created and added to the JUnit Runner, so that it will receive the run events.
 For more information, see [RunListener](http://junit.org/javadoc/latest/org/junit/runner/notification/RunListener.html). *Note: this uses the test-classloader, so the class needs to be defined in `src/test` or `src/main` or included as a test or compile dependency*
  `--include-categories=<CLASSES>`             | A comma separated list of category class names that should be included.
 Only tests with one or more of these categories will be run.
  `--exclude-categories=<CLASSES>`             | A comma separated list of category class names that should be excluded.
 No tests that match one or more of these categories will be run.
+ `--verbosity=<INT>`                          | Higher verbosity logs more events at level "info" instead of "debug".
+0: Default; 1: "Test run finished" at info; 2: Also "test run started" and "test started" at info; 3: Also "test finished" at info.
+ `--summary=<INT>`                            | The type of summary to show for a test task execution.
+0: Leave to sbt (default); 1: One line; 2: Include list of failed tests

 Any parameter not starting with `-` or `+` is treated as a glob pattern for matching tests.
 Unlike the patterns given directly to sbt's `test-only` command, the patterns given to junit-interface will match against the full test names (as displayed by junit-interface) of all atomic test cases, so you can match on test methods and parts of suites with custom runners.